machine mastery

 Should You Adjust Your OPV?

-• Gauge consistently reads high with good shots
+• Gauge still reads high even when shots taste reasonable

-• You’re new to espresso (master basics first)
+• You’re still learning (master the basics first)

-• Your machine is under warranty (may void it)
+• Machine’s under warranty (this could void it)

 OPV Adjustment Overview